When to Refer

 Students in Crisis

 If you are with a student in crisis, please call us and we will make arrangements to see them.
-Often it is helpful if you can accompnay them to the Counseling Center.
+Often it is helpful if you can accompnay them to Counseling Services.
 During the session, the therapist will provide support while gathering information in order to assess the student’s needs and decide on the best course of action.
 Typically, this meeting will last 30–45 minutes.
 If a student is in crisis, then the focus will also be to reinforce coping strategies, build support, reduce risk factors, help to assure the student’s safety, and otherwise attend to their immediate psychological needs.

 One size never fits all, and treatment is tailored to what a student needs and prefers.
 Depending upon a student’s risk, needs, resources, and desires, professional staff will: